carbon-language/carbon-lang/docs/design/generics/appendix-archetype-algorithm.md

     * $0 :!
 Tree{.Child = $1}
       - Self
     ```

+    Again, checking that `Self` satisfies the constraints on `.Parent` is
+    delayed until the [type check step](#type-checking) after the rewrites are
+    complete.

 -   Setting a member to a specific type, like `i32`, first checks that the type
     satisfies all constraints on that member, and then binds the name of the